-Also, there is a sign reading "G. Chiniquy Blacksmith" in the same scene.
-That is a reference to Gerry Chiniquy.
+There is a sign reading "G. Chiniquy Blacksmith" in the dancing sequence.
+That is a reference to animator Gerry Chiniquy.
 See more »

 See more »

 The 3 black/white logos appear on a white paper.
 See more »